 ICC undertook a joint project called Community Initiative for TB Education (CITE) in collaboration with Dept. of Public Health, Commonwealth of Massachusetts and Indian Medical Association of New England (IMANE) during the past year.

-Indian community in Massachusetts is at the third highest risk of TB of any immigrant community, with over 100 reported cases during the last five years in Massachusetts.
-Important thing to remember is that these active cases represent only 10 % or less of the total infected persons since 90 % of the infected person are with latent TB without any symptoms or indications.
-However these cases of latent TB can become active TB if the individual’s immune system gets weaker!!
+The Indian community in Massachusetts is at the third highest risk of TB of any immigrant community, with over 100 reported cases during the last five years in Massachusetts.
+The important thing to remember is that these active cases represent only 10 % or less of the total infected persons since 90 % of the infected person is with latent TB without any symptoms or indications.
+However, these cases of latent TB can become active TB if the individual’s immune system gets weaker!!

 Our goal was to develop culturally appropriate and sensitive educational materials and to increase awareness in our community about this important topic.